QtWorks/qtMqttSendReceive/README.md

 ## 1. Console TTN :

-- Create an application "leds control"
+- Create an application "leds-control"
 - In this application, create a device "leds-1"
 - In Payload Formats tab, adjust the decoder function :